 I’ve been a little busy lately updating my MyRecipes account of saved recipes.
-I love it because one of my favorite magazines, Southern Living, has all their recipes in their database so I can read the magazine (and get lots of other home decorating, entertaining, and travel ideas), save my recipes into my virtual inbox and then pass the magazine along to a friend.
+I love it because one of my favorite magazines, Southern Living, has all their recipes in the MyRecipes database, so I can read the magazine (and get lots of other home decorating, entertaining, and travel ideas), save my recipes into my virtual inbox, and then pass the magazine along to a friend.
 They have SO many recipes there, I love that I can create a custom cookbook of sorts.

 I hope you enjoy them too!

 - PECAN STREUSEL

 - ½ cup granulated sugar

 - 2 teaspoons baking powder

 - 1 teaspoon ground cinnamon